badalsarkar/Learn-Java/notes_java.md

 ## Chapter 3- Program Control Statement
 1. Keyboard input:
     Java keyboard inputs are line buffered.
 Inputs are stored into temporary buffer.
 Inputs are received as integer.
-We need to convert to char if we are ecpecting char.
+We need to convert to char if we are expecting char.

 2. If, Switch, For:
     for the for loop the initialization, condition and iteration can be empty.